swcarpentry/python-novice-gapminder/index.md

     *   Have manipulated data in spreadsheets and interactive tools like SAS
     *   Have _not_ programmed beyond CPD (copy-paste-despair)
 *   Requirements
-    *   Full day: 6.5 hours
+    *   Full day: 06:30
     *   Learners use their own machines
     *   No dependence on other Carpentry modules
         *   In particular, no knowledge of shell or version control
-    *   Will _not_ depend on Jupyter Notebook
+    *   Will introduce the Jupyter Notebook
-        *   What to use instead?
-        *   How to get learners' filenames into programs?
+        *   Authentic tool used by many instructors
+        *   There isn't really an alternative
 *   Data
     *   Use the gapminder data throughout
     *   Break into multiple files by continent
+*   Pandas instead of NumPy
+    *   Genuine novices are likely to want data analysis
+    *   People with some prior experience:
+        *   Will accept data analysis as an authentic task
+        *   Are unlikely to have encountered Pandas, so they'll still get something useful out of the lesson

 ## Stage 1 - Desired Results